tomcl/HowToUseGitTJWC/README.md

 This is innaccurate.
 Git keeps track by name in an _index_ of which files you want recorded in Git.
 Files not in the index are not saved by a Git commit.
 The default workflow using Github desktop will index all files (the tick-boxes under `Changes`).
 This is what you want.
 When files or directories should not be recorded, for example binaries and temporary files, this is managed globally through a `.gitignore` file in your repo.

 Advanced git users can make use of staging by unticking some files for a specific commit so that they are ignored.
-This is not recommended.
 Command line use of git requires two commands `git add` followed by `git commit` to track a new file, unless `git commit --all` is used which automatically does the add.
 The workflows here are all equivalent to using `git commit --all` all the time.

 ### .gitignore

 Git local files can optionally include a visible text file `./.gitignore`.
-This specified what files extensions are excluded from Git.
+This specifies what files extensions are excluded from Git.
 Directories and subdirectories can also be excluded.
 A programming project will often use a (large) `.gitignore` tuned to the specific platform and language used so that only relevant source files, and not loader and compiler generated binaries, are recorded in Git.
 This is important when binay sizes are large, and good practice anyway.
 See the [git documentation](https://git-scm.com/docs/gitignore) or add a `.gitignore` from a skeleton project.

+WARNING.
+The correct .gitignore for a long-running project is essential, since otherwise multiple copies of binaries will end up taking up a lot of storage.
+This can be retrofitted with care, and historic references to binaries deleted retrospectively, but that is a big proceeding and one that will need cooperation of all dveelopers using the repository.